MitchellHub/MitchellHub/README.md

 ### Hi there 👋
-I'm a junior software developer and University of Newcastle Australia alumni.
-I am highly focused on the c# and .net eco-system.
+I'm a University of Newcastle, Australia alumni and I love the c# and .net eco-system.

 I'm currently working on:
 - 🐛 Bugger!
 A bug tracking app for learning Blazor Server and tracking my own bugs (look out Jira!)